armoard/guesslol/README.md

 # GuessLoL - A League of Legends Guessing Game

-For this project i tried to explore real-time communication using WebSockets with Java Spring Boot.
-It’s a fun game where you and your friends can guess League of Legends champions in interactive chat rooms.

-This project is not currently hosted.

-# Technologies
-## Backend

-- **Language** Java 17

-- **Framework**: Spring Boot

-- **Real-Time Communication**: Spring boot WebSockets

-## Frontend

-- **HTML / CSS / JavaScript**

-## Deployment

-- **Railway** - Cloud deployment platform.

-## Notes

-If you don't play League of Legends or don't recognize the champion icons, you can check them all in: https://lol.fandom.com/wiki/Category:Champion_Square_Images
+GuessLoL is a League of Legends champion guessing game built to explore real-time communication using WebSockets with Java and Spring Boot, where players join interactive chat rooms to guess champions together.
+The backend is implemented in Java 17 with Spring Boot and Spring Boot WebSockets, the frontend uses HTML/CSS/JavaScript, and deployment was prepared for Railway.
+The project isn’t currently hosted; champion icons can be found in the LoL Fandom champion square images collection.